Irritable bowel syndrome: Bacteria

 Small intestinal bacterial overgrowth (SIBO) occurs with greater frequency in people who have been diagnosed with IBS compared to healthy controls.
 SIBO is most common in diarrhea-predominant IBS but also occurs in constipation-predominant IBS more frequently than healthy controls.
-Symptoms of SIBO include bloating, abdominal pain, diarrhea or constipation among others.
-IBS may be the result of the immune system interacting abnormally with gut microbiota resulting in an abnormal cytokine signalling profile.
+Symptoms of SIBO include bloating, abdominal pain, diarrhea, or constipation, among others.
+IBS may be the result of the immune system interacting abnormally with gut microbiota, resulting in an abnormal cytokine signalling profile.

 Certain bacteria are found in lower or higher abundance when compared with healthy individuals.
 Generally Bacteroidota, Bacillota, and Pseudomonadota are increased and Actinomycetota, Bifidobacteria, and Lactobacillus are decreased.
 Within the human gut, there are common phyla found.
 The most common is Bacillota.
 This includes Lactobacillus, which is found to have a decrease in people with IBS, and Streptococcus, which is shown to have an increase in abundance.
 Within this phylum, species in the class Clostridia are shown to have an increase, specifically Ruminococcus and Dorea.
 The family Lachnospiraceae presents an increase in IBS-with-diarrhea (IBS-D) patients.
 The second most common phylum is Bacteroidota.
 In people with IBS, the Bacteroidota phylum has been shown to have an overall decrease, but an increase in the genus Bacteroides.
-IBS-D shows a decrease for the phylum Actinomycetota and an increase in Pseudomonadota, specifically in the family Enterobacteriaceae.
+IBS-D shows a decrease for the phylum Actinomycota and an increase in Pseudomonadota, specifically in the family Enterobacteriaceae.

 Gut microbiota

 Alterations of gut microbiota (dysbiosis) are associated with the intestinal manifestations of IBS, but also with the psychiatric morbidity that coexists in up to 80% of people with IBS.

+Studies in patients with IBS have shown notable changes in gut microbiota, including increases in Clostridia and Escherichia coli, along with reductions in Bacteroidia, Lactobacillus species, and Bifidobacterium species.
+Many patients also have a higher Firmicutes to Bacteroidetes ratio and reduced overall microbial diversity.

+The intricate relationship between intestinal microbes and the gut–brain axis has led to the emerging concept of a microbiota–gut–brain axis.
+Evidence supporting therapies that modify the microbiome remains mixed; antibiotics, probiotics, and prebiotics have documented roles, while fecal microbiota transplantation is still largely confined to research.
+Important questions remain, including what constitutes the optimal microbiome profile for fecal donors in patients with IBS.